wittfabian/djangae/docs/db_backend.md

 * `__in` queries with more than 30 values.
 This is a limitation of the Datastore.
 You can filter for up to 500 values on the primary key field though.
 * More than one inequality filter, i.e. you can't do `.exclude(a=1, b=2)`.
 This is a limitation of the Datastore.
 * Transactions.
 The Datastore has transactions, but they are not "normal" transactions in the SQL sense.
-Transactions should be done using `djangae.db.transactional.atomic`.
+[Transactions should be done using djangae.db.transactional.atomic](db_backend.md#transactions).

 ## Other Considerations